VictoriaParkes/rsvp-manager/README.md

 - Commit your changes with an appropriate commit message and push to GitHub.

-## Deploying the project to Heroku
+## Deploying the Project to Heroku
 - The requirements.txt file in the project was updated to include details on the project dependencies.
 Steps to do this are :
 	- Enter the following command at the terminal prompt : "pip3 freeze > requirements.txt"
 	- Commit changes to requirements.txt and push to GitHub.